 Does a Medical Card Affect my Concealed Weapons License?

 MAYBE.
-There is currently no Florida legislation specifically excluding qualified medical marijuana patients from holding a concealed carry permit.
+There is currently no Florida legislation specifically excluding qualified medical marijuana patients from holding a concealed weapons license or concealed carry permit.
 That said, conflicting language between Federal and state legislation makes this a difficult issue to answer precisely.
 In addressing this question, two categories need be considered:

 1. Established Gun Ownership/Concealed Carry Status